Delaware Chancery Court judges sitting as arbitrators must hold public hearings and can’t exclude the public and news media, a federal judge decided.

 E*Trade Financial Corp.
 (ETFC:US) agreed to pay $100,000 and implement an antitrust compliance policy and training program under a deal with states investigating the retail securities brokerage industry.

 E*Trade also agreed to cooperate with the probe of possibly collusive conduct by several retail securities brokers and firms that assist brokers executing orders, Connecticut Attorney General George Jepsen said yesterday in a statement.

 The agreement was reached with Connecticut, Missouri and Iowa, according to letters to the companies from Connecticut describing the deal.
 TradeKing Group Inc. also reached a deal with the states and agreed to pay $100,000, Jepsen said.
 TD Ameritrade Holding Corp.
 (AMTD:US) and Scottrade Inc. previously reached deals in the investigation.

 Robert Horton, an E*Trade spokesman, declined to comment on the agreement.
 Representatives of TradeKing couldn’t be immediately reached for comment.
 Neither company made an admission of wrongdoing, according to the letters, which were posted on the website of the Connecticut attorney general.

-Knight Capital Group Inc. (KCG) supports Nasdaq OMX Group Inc. (NDAQ)’s proposal to pay $62 million to companies that suffered losses in Facebook Inc. (FB)’s public debut, it said in a letter to the Securities and Exchange Commission.
+Knight Capital Group Inc. (KCG:US) supports Nasdaq OMX Group Inc. (NDAQ:US)’s proposal to pay $62 million to companies that suffered losses in Facebook Inc. (FB:US)’s public debut, it said in a letter to the Securities and Exchange Commission.